vsg-dev/VulkanSceneGraph/README.md

 * Native windowing and event support under Windows, Linux, Android, macOS and iOS.
 * Support for double matrices in Camera and Transform class providing support for large database coordinates system such as whole earth/GIS rendering whilst minimizing precision issues.
 * Modern CMake build system that provides config installation alongside binaries making it easier to find and use all the appropriate build options for using the VulkanSceneGraph in your own projects.
-* Minimal and complete approach to design - the whole VulkanSceneGraph interface and implementation, providing all the above functionality, takes 48 thousand lines of code, compared to over 58 thousand for GLM headers, or vulkan.hpp (C++ wrapper for Vulkan) at over 94 thousand lines of code.
+* Minimal and complete approach to design - the whole VulkanSceneGraph interface and implementation, providing all the above functionality, takes 55 thousand lines of code, compared to over 58 thousand for GLM headers, or vulkan.hpp (C++ wrapper for Vulkan) at over 94 thousand lines of code.
 The VulkanSceneGraph replaces both and provides much more functionality besides.

 ### Features provided by companion projects:
 * [vsgXchange](https://github.com/vsg-dev/vsgXchange) reading and writing of 3rd party image and 3d models and HTTP support.
-* [vsgGIS](https://github.com/vsg-dev/vsgGIS) integration with GDAL to adding support for Geospatial imagery/DEMs and coordinate transforms
+* [vsgGIS](https://github.com/vsg-dev/vsgGIS) integration with GDAL to adding support for Geospatial imagery/DEMs
 * [vsgImGui](https://github.com/vsg-dev/vsgImGui) ImGui integration enabling UI in graphics window.
 * [vsgQt](https://github.com/vsg-dev/vsgQt) - Qt integration with VulkanSceneGraph.
 * [vsgUnity](https://github.com/vsg-dev/vsgUnity) plugin for Unity that provides export to native VulkanSceneGraph binary/ascii format.
 * [vsgExamples](https://github.com/vsg-dev/vsgExamples) tests & examples.
 * [MyFirstVsgApplication](https://github.com/vsg-dev/MyFirstVsgApplication) simple standalone VSG application that can be used as a template for your own applications.
+* [vsgSDL](https://github.com/ptrfun/vsgSDL) SDL integration with VulkanSceneGraph.
+* [vsgvr](https://github.com/geefr/vsgvr) OpenVR integration with VulkanSceneGraph.

 ## Useful links in codebase
 * Detailed build and install [instructions](INSTALL.md)